Hwasong-18: Early plans of solid-fueled ICBM

-Revelation of Hwasong-18
+Revelation and test-fires of Hwasong-18

 Hwasong-18 was revealed during 8 February 2023 parade marking the 75th anniversary of the Korean People's Army.
 Four nine-axle mobile launchers carrying what appeared to be solid-fuel ICBM models, and the TV announcer only called these Hwasong-18 launchers as "Hwasong-class missiles" without mentioning official name.
 They were carried in canisters to fire the missiles by cold launch to eject them before first-stage ignition to protect the launcher from damage by the exhaust plume.
 These models were clearly of a different design than the previous large Pukguksong-5 solid-fueled SLBM.

 The Hwasong-18's maiden flight test was carried out on 13 April 2023.
 The first stage followed a standard trajectory optimized for reaching maximum range, but the second and third stages pulled up into a highly-lofted trajectory; this unusual flight path caused Japan to issue a missile alarm, as during the first stage burn it appeared that the missile could overfly the country.
 North Korea test-fired Hwasong-18 for the second time on 12 July 2023 and became the longest flight time and highest apogee of any North Korean ICBM flight as of launch date (nearly 75 minutes and 6648 km apogee).

 After the 12 July 2023 test, North Korea displayed Hwasong-18 at a military parade on 27 July 2023.
 A third consecutive successful launch was occurred on 18 December 2023.
 The test and North Korea's characterization of it as the "launching drill of an ICBM unit" likely confirmed that the Hwasong-18 is operational.